We are back, El Rushbo, having more fun than a human being should be allowed to have with half my brain tied behind my back, just to make it fair.

 Who seems to have the momentum?

-Well, there's gonna be a whole bunch of momentum shifts before the game is over.
+Well, there's going to be a whole bunch of momentum shifts before the game is over.

-It's just I've I've always been interested, perplexed at the same time in the way these professionals sit there and analyze these debates or performances half hour by half hour, five minutes by five minutes,
+It's just I've always been interested, perplexed at the same time in the way these professionals sit there and analyze these debates or performances half hour by half hour, five minutes by five minutes, answer by answer, as though this is how people are watching and their minds can be changed.

-answer by answer, uh as though this is how people are watching, and their minds can be changed, when in reality most people's minds, if they're gonna be changed, are going to be changed by others at the caucus, leaning on them, pressuring them, what have you.
+When in reality, most people's minds, if they're going to be changed, are going to be changed by others at the caucus leaning on them, pressuring them, what have you.

 We'll be back.